fkie-cad/Sandroid_Dexray-Intercept/docs/index.rst

    :target: https://developer.android.com
    :alt: Platform

-Welcome to the documentation for **SanDroid - Dexray Intercept**, a comprehensive Frida-based Android malware analysis tool designed to create runtime profiles that track application behavior in real-time.
+Welcome to the documentation for **Sandroid - Dexray Intercept**, a comprehensive Frida-based Android malware analysis tool designed to create runtime profiles that track application behavior in real-time.

 .. warning::
    This tool is designed for **defensive security analysis** only.
 The samples directory contains actual malware.